ohbendy/Myanmar-font-resources/UTN11 addenda.md

 **Tai Sar (Tai Soh, Maingtha)**

 Next to no information about this Tai group in Kachin State.
-They seem to use a reformed/revised version of the Lik Tai script, with many unique letterforms that could be encoded.
+They seem to use a reformed/revised version of the Lik Tai script, with many unique letterforms that could be encoded, though maybe not in the Myanmar ranges.

 ![Tai Sar image](https://github.com/ohbendy/Myanmar-font-resources/assets/12471463/6e4b4ea4-37d4-4240-a23d-e474e4b4b83e)